 - loss of eyesight (temporary)

-If you compare a migraine with a headache, the migraine pain is always worse.
+If you compare a migraine with a headache, the migraine attack is always worse.
 Interestingly, migraines will normally affect only one side of your head.
 It’s not impossible for a migraine to affect your entire head, it’s just more common to affect one side.

 Furthermore, if you have a migraine, you will be out of commission until the migraine is over.